-Finally, just last month USAID along with their collaborators, including Lemur Love, unveiled the ‘Wildly Beautiful Madagascar’ campaign which aims to shed light on illegal wildlife trafficking and poaching of Madagascar’s biodiversity (e.g., lemurs, birds, precious hardwoods) and how this has underlying adverse impacts to the local economy, environmental health, as well as community health and well-being.
+Finally, just last month USAID along with their collaborators, including Lemur Love, unveiled the ‘Wildly Beautiful Madagascar’ campaign which aims to shed light on illegal wildlife trafficking and poaching of Madagascar’s biodiversity (e.g. lemurs, birds, precious hardwoods) and how this has underlying adverse impacts on the local economy, environmental health, as well as community health and well-being.

 How to be a ‘lemur ally’ at home and in Madagascar?

 Share or like photos/videos of pet lemurs (i.e., lemurs being restrained, held, hugged).

 Pay to touch, feed, or take a photo with a pet lemur.